Travelling in Laos: a 10-day Itinerary

 The infrastructure in Laos is not yet well developed.
 Roads are often dirt or unfinished which can make bus journeys slow, especially in the wet season when the roads can flood.
 Although this makes traveling in Laos more difficult, it is also what gives Laos its charm!

-The only real way to travel through Laos, currently, is by bus.
-Once in your destination, it is very easy to get around, either on foot or by hiring a motorbike.
-Songthaews are also widely available- a pick-up truck style taxi.
+You can travel through Laos by train or bus.
+Once at your destination, it is very easy to get around, either on foot or by hiring a motorbike.
+Songthaews are also widely available- a pick-up truck-style taxi.

 Best Time to Visit Laos